Caspian Sea in Kazakhstan

 Largest closed reservoir in the world.
 Kazakhstan Ecology

-The Caspian Sea is stretched from north to south to 1200km; the medium width is 320km, the length of the shore line is about 7000km (6000km of which in the territory of Russia and other countries).
-The area of water land is 371000sqkm; the sea level is lower than ocean's level to 28,5 (1971).
-The max depth is 1025m (in the southern part); the Kazakhstan part is not deep, the depth of the north Caspii is about 15-20m.
-The largest gulfs are: Komsomolets, Mangyshlaksky (Magystau), Kenderli, Kazakhsky, Kara-Bogas-Gol, etc. The total territory of the 50 islands is about 350sqkm.
+The Caspian Sea stretches from north to south 1,200 km; its median width is 320 km, and the length of its shore line is about 7,000 km (6,000 km of which in the territory of Russia and other countries).
+The area of water territory is 371,000 sq km; the sea level is lower than the level of the ocean by 28.5 m (1971).
+Maximum depth is 1,025m (in the southern part); the Kazakhstan part is not deep, and the depth of the north Caspian is about 15-20 m.
+The largest gulfs are: Komsomolets, Mangyshlaksky (Magystau), Kenderli, Kazakhsky, and Kara-Bogas-Gol.
+The total territory of the 50 islands is about 350 sq.km.

-The rivers Volga, Ural and Emba flow into the Caspian Sea from the north side.
-By the bottom relief and hydrological features we can distinguish the Northern, the Middle and the Southern Caspii.
-At the bottom of the Caspian Sea there are deposits of oil and gas.
-The Caspian Sea crosses some climate zones: in the northern part - the continental, on the western - the temperate-warm, in the south-western - wet-subtropical, on the east - dry-steppe zone.
+The rivers Volga, Ural and Emba flow into the Caspian Sea from the northern side.
+By the bottom topography and hydrological features we can distinguish the Northern, Middle and Southern Caspian.
+At the bottom of the Caspian Sea are deposits of oil and gas.
+The Caspian Sea crosses several climate zones: in the northern part, continental, on the western, temperate-warm, in the southwestern, wet-subtropical, and in the east, dry-steppe zone.

-The northern part differentiates by the sudden changeability of the air temperature and insufficiency of atmospheric precipitation.
-In the northern and middle parts in October-April the wind blows from the east, in May-September the monsoon wind blows from the north-western part to the south, on the eastern middle parts, in the north-western and north parts there are such winds the speed of which exceeds 24m/s.
-Average temperature of July and August is +24+26'C, the absolute maximum is +44'C on the east.
+The northern part is differentiated by the sudden variability of the air temperature and lack of atmospheric precipitation.
+In the northern and middle parts from October-April the wind blows from the east, from May-September the monsoon wind blows from the northwestern part to the south, on the eastern middle parts and in the northwestern and north parts there are winds, the speed of which exceeds 24 m/s.
+Average temperature of July and August is +24°C - +26°C, the absolute maximum is +44°C in the east.

-In winter months the temperature changes from -10'C in the north and to -12'C in the south.
-About 200mm of atmospheric precipitation fall over the Sea.
-Average value of evaporation is 1000mm per year.
-Average temperature of the water surface is +24+26'C in summer, in the southern part is +29'C. Average temperature of the water in the north is -0,5'C in winter, in the middle part from -3'C to -7'C, and in the south -8-10'C. In the north the water surface freezes from November to March, the ice is 2m thick.
-Average water salty is 12,7-12,8%, on the eastern coast is 13,2%, in the closest parts of Volga and Ural mouth is 0,1-0,2%.
-The sea level sometimes rises to 2-2,5m and falls to 2m.
-The total season fluctuation is about 30cm.
-It is known, that the lowest sea level was in VII-XI centuries (to 2-4m lower than nowadays).
+In winter months the temperature changes from -10°C in the north to -12°C in the south.
+About 200 mm of precipitation falls over the Sea.
+The average value of evaporation is 1000mm per year.
+Average temperature of the water surface is +24°C - +26°C in summer, and in the southern part is +29°C. Average temperature of the water in the north is -0.5C in winter, in the middle part from -3°C to -7°C, and in the south -8°C -10°C. In the north the water surface freezes from November to March, and the ice is 2 m thick.
+Average water salinity is 12.7-12.8%, on the eastern coast is 13.2%, in the closest parts to the Volga and Ural mouth is 0.1-0.2%.
+The sea level sometimes rises and falls by 2-2.5m .
+The total seasonal fluctuation is about 30 cm.
+It is known that the lowest sea level occurred during the 6th-7th centuries (to 2-4 m lower than the present day).

-The last falling of the sea level continued from 1929 to 1057.
-The falling of the sea level is the result of dry climate, and the building of the largest hydromechanics and irrigation buildings on the river.
-Flora and fauna of the Caspian Sea are comparatively poor.
-More than 500 kinds of plants, 854 kinds of fishes and animals, some kinds of aquatic birds dwell here.
-There are large populated areas near the Caspian Sea such as: Guriev, Shevchenko, Eraliev, Balykshy, Ganushkino, etc and important economic regions.
+The last falling of the sea level occurred between 1929 and 1957.
+The falling of the sea level was the result of the dry climate, and the building of the largest hydro-mechanical and irrigation structures on the river.
+Flora and fauna of the Caspian Sea are comparatively scarce.
+More than 500 kinds of plants, 854 kinds of fishes and animals, and a few kinds of aquatic birds dwell here.
+There are mostly near large populated areas near the Caspian Sea such as: Guriev, Shevchenko, Eraliev, Balykshy, Ganushkino etc, and important economic regions.

 Charasteristics and ecology.